44 Engaging Activities for Teaching One to One Correspondence to Preschoolers

 • Use stickers of different shapes or colors to introduce sorting and categorization.

-• For a group activity, have children work together on one large sheet, promoting teamwork and collaborative counting.
+• For a group activity, have children work together on one large sheet, promoting teamwork in the classroom and collaborative counting.

 22. Connect the Dots by Counting